Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Getting-started-with-HDRP.md

 To apply realistic lighting to your Scenes, HDRP uses Physical Light Units (PLU), which are based on real-life measurable values, just like you would see when looking for light bulbs at a store or measuring light with a photographic light meter.
 Note that for lights to behave properly when using PLU, you need to respect HDRP unit convention (1 Unity unit equals 1 meter).
 For more information, see [Physical Light Units](Physical-Light-Units.html).

+Also note that because of that, the HDRI sky used by HDRP by default has an exposure of 10.
+However, newly created directional lights have an intensity of 3.14 which can cause objects to look black because of the auto exposure compensating for the overly bright sky.
+Setting a value of 10000 to your directional light should work fine for a mix of indoor and outdoor scenes.
+If the HDRP wizard was setup properly, newly created scenes should have coherent values out of the box.

 For more information, see [HDRP Lighting features](HDRP-Features.html#Lighting).
 For advice on adding lights to your Scene, see [Light](Light-Component.html).

 ### Light Explorer